AG7GN/kenwood/README.md

 - `tar.gz` of the `.py` files
 - Windows 11 (probably works on 10 as well) self-contained `.exe` (does not require Python installation)

-The Windows `.exe` might be problematic to run on your system since they are unsigned apps.
+The Windows `.exe` might be problematic to run on your PC since they are unsigned apps.
 YMMV.

 ## Installation